yuzie007/mpltern/docs/tips.md

 In `taxes`, the order of the variables is `T (top) → L (left) → R (right)` (counterclockwise).

-In `taxes`, by default, the ticks are shown to the left side of the triangle with seeing the corresponding corner upward.
+In `taxes`, by default, the ticks are shown to the right side of the triangle with seeing the corresponding corner upward.
 You can put the ticks to the opposite sides by `ax.opposite_ticks(True)`.
 Notice that, although the tick positions are changed, still a point in the